Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 ## {{site.TITLE_SSDLC_SECDEV_3RDPARTY}}

-This section is relevant for the target production environment:
+This section applies to third-party dependencies, both backend and frontend, intended for use in the production environment.

 1. **Use Approved Repositories:** Third-party dependencies MUST only be obtained via internal or approved[^8] repositories.
 This MAY include proxy repositories.
 Exceptions are permitted only for isolated test environments